 - Turn the oven off and leave the jars, bottles, and lids in there till they will be cold and ready to be used.

 What can I do with leftover lemons after making limoncello?

 - Use the lemons to prepare amazing desserts or recipes;

 - Make your limoncello cream by following my recipe for an amazing limoncello cream.

-- Serve your limoncello it neat, straight out of the freezer, before or after a meal;
+- Serve your limoncello neat, straight out of the freezer, before or after a meal;

-- Limoncello should never be served with ice, otherwise it loses flavor.
-Instead, it is a good rule to serve it in cold freezer glasses, to keep it cool;
+- Limoncello should never be served with ice.
+Otherwise, it loses flavor.
+Instead, it is an excellent rule to serve it in cold freezer glasses, to keep it fresh;

-- The maceration of the skins and the rest of the limoncello must take place in dark and not humid areas; contact with sunlight and heat causes the limoncello to oxidize, which will have a not palatable taste;
+- The maceration of the skins and the whole making of the limoncello must take place in dark and not humid areas.
+If they get in contact with sunlight and heat, they may oxidize, and your limoncello won’t be that nice to drink.